-Meet Gaige of the ‘Mechromancer’ class.
-The redhead seems to have a thing for robots, as her all-time best friend Deathtrap not only gives her a unique twist, but is the main Action Skill.
+Meet Gaige the Mechromancer of Borderlands 2.
+The redhead seems to have a thing for robots, as her all-time best friend Deathtrap not only gives her a unique twist but is the main Action Skill.
 We prepared these handy Borderlands 2 Mechromancer Gaige Builds to help you.

-She is also quite different from the conventional classes because of her highly expansive and versatile Skill Trees.
+Gaige is quite different from the conventional classes because of her highly expansive and versatile Skill Trees.

 This guide gives you some suggestions on how to build the Mechromancer in various ways.
 Do note that these builds tend to work best in co-op – but that doesn’t mean they can’t be used effectively in solo play.